GDanyi96/pmhc_minibinder_pipeline/docs/narrative.md

 This pipeline implements a calibrated three-tier specificity-screening apparatus for de novo pMHC-I targeting minibinders.

-1. Tier 1 (calibration): five published controls established a ~20 Å iPAE gap and ~60 point ipLDDT gap between positives (4.5 to 4.9 Å iPAE) and negatives (24.7 to 25.7 Å), and reproduced AF2's known peptide-identity blind spot (P3, the WT1 binder on MART-1, scored on par with the cognate-target positive).
+1. Tier 1 (calibration, cycle 1).
+Five published controls established a ~20 Å iPAE gap and ~60 point ipLDDT gap between positives (4.5 to 4.9 Å iPAE) and negatives (24.7 to 25.7 Å), and reproduced AF2's known peptide-identity blind spot (P3, the WT1 binder on MART-1, scored on par with the cognate-target positive).
-2. Tier 2 (sensitivity, Stages 0-2): cycle 02 generated 200 de novo backbones with motif RMSD ~0.12 Å, 26 of which passed the geometry gate (13%).
-The 26 carry forward through ProteinMPNN sequence design and AF2-multimer folding.
+2. Tier 2 (sensitivity, cycle 02 end-to-end).
+200 RFdiffusion backbones with motif RMSD ~0.12 Å, 26 geometry-pass (13%, Stage 1), 50 sequences folded by AF2-multimer, 1 hero design at iPAE 6.41 Å in the cycle 1 positive band (2% strict-cut, Stage 2).
+The 2% yield is at the lower end of the unconstrained pre-optimization range Liu et al. [2] report, and is the expected calibration baseline.
+The hero is a 99-aa 4-helix bundle with 976 Å² BSA, in the minibinder size class.
+Two qualifications: backbone 2079 is a sequence-design lottery win (1 of 4 sequences passes, not a robust scaffold) and the hero sequence is 40% alanine (the textbook ProteinMPNN regularizer trap; AF2-orthogonal but wet-lab-consequential).
+3. Cycle 03 (production target).
+Three interventions, each anchored to a specific cycle 02 failure mode and a specific source paper: densified hotspots plus peptide-centric arcing [2], alanine bias on ProteinMPNN [4], more sequences per backbone.
+Halt threshold tightens from 0.10 to 0.20.
+Expected yield 10 to 25% strict-cut pass.
-3. Tier 3 (specificity, planned): off-target panel curation (Hamming proteome scan, Householder et al. [4]) plus structural cross-panning (AF2 cross-pan, Johansen et al. [1]).
+4. Tier 3 (specificity, planned, cycle 04+).
+Off-target panel curation by Hamming proteome scan [4] plus structural cross-panning [1].

 The architecture mirrors the *Science* 2025 landmark papers from Johansen et al. [1] and Liu et al. [2] with explicit engineering rigor: calibration anchors, mock-mode CI, a multi-entry trap book, spec-driven implementation.
 It is reproducible, end-to-end testable, and naturally extends to active learning when wet-lab feedback (Bentzen-style TCR fingerprinting [6]) becomes available.
+All results in this writeup are in silico; no experimental validation has been performed.